neurodidi/neurodidi.github.io/_pages/resources.md

 ======
 * At the [INCF training space](https://training.incf.org/) you can find several resources for open science, computational neuroscience and neuroinformatics, coding, neuroethics, and many others, for free!
 * At [Neuromatch](https://neuromatch.io/), you can take their yearly courses in computational methods for different disciplines: climate science, machine learning, computational neuroscience, and neuroAI.
 Additionally, their resources are open-access and completely free for you to use or teach in your classes.
+* At [Humai](https://humai.com.ar/) Spanish resources and courses to get into data analysis, ML and applications to Neuroscience and Psyhcology.
+They can work with you to weight both your current knowledge and goals, and have different courses and career tracks that you can enrol according to your needs.
+Plus, they are very active, give away scholarships and offer reduced prices if you show financial needs.

 Graduate School applications
 ======